josh6steve/Joshua-Steve/README.md

-A sleek, dark-themed portfolio website for Joshua Steve, an audio engineer specializing in live stereo recordings, vocal clarity, and immersive mix enhancement.
+A sleek, dark-themed portfolio website for me, Joshua Steve, an audio engineer specializing in live stereo recordings, vocal clarity, and immersive mix enhancement.
 🎵 About
 This is a static HTML/CSS portfolio website showcasing audio engineering services including:
 Live mix enhancement from stereo recordings